Jack Carroll (comedian): Britain's Got Talent

 Carroll was a contestant on the seventh series of Britain's Got Talent in 2013.
 At his first audition, screened on 13 April, the judges unanimously voted him through to the next round.
 He was later put through to the live semi-finals.
 Carroll appeared on the second live semi-final on 28 May, winning the show with 42.5 per cent of the public vote.

 He performed once again at the final on 8 June.
 At the end of the competition, Carroll finished in second place after receiving 20.1 per cent of the vote, behind Hungarian shadow theatre group Attraction with 27 per cent.

 Other work

 Following the Britain's Got Talent final, Carroll signed a deal with Simon Cowell's company Syco to write an autobiography.

 Carroll has appeared on the CBBC shows The Dog Ate My Homework and Sam & Mark's Big Friday Wind-Up.
-In 2015, he made guest appearances in Sunday Night at the Palladium and Jason Manford's It's a Funny Old Week.
+In 2015, he made guest appearances in Tonight at the Palladium and Jason Manford's It's a Funny Old Week.
 In 2016, Carroll performed on the BBC Two series Live at the Apollo.
 In 2017, Carroll appeared on the BBC Radio 4 topical comedy show, The Now Show.

 In September 2016, Carroll performed at the Keep Corbyn rally in Brighton in support of Jeremy Corbyn's campaign in the Labour Party leadership election.

 In 2025, Jack was a mystery guest on the Inside no. 9/Stage Fright tour.